-.20 A peer review should be conducted in compliance with the confidentiality requirements set forth in the section of the AICPA Code of Professional Conduct Rule 301, Confidential Client Information (AICPA, Professional Standards, ET sec.
-301).
+.20 A peer review should be conducted in compliance with the confidentiality requirements set forth in the "Confidential Client Information Rule" and its interpretations (AICPA, Professional Standards, ET sec.
+1.700.001).
 Except as discussed in paragraph 146, information concerning the reviewed firm or any of its clients or personnel that is obtained as a consequence of the review is confidential.
 Such information should not be disclosed, except as required by law, by review team members or by administering entities to anyone not involved in performing the review, or administering or carrying out the program, or used in any way not related to meeting the objectives of the program.